Last updated on November 11th, 2020

 When visiting most tackle stores – whether online or offline – you’re likely to come across a huge selection of lines and lures in almost every color imaginable.
-While some might assume this is just to catch the eye of a browsing angler, the color of fishing lines and lures has a much more significant impact on the bite then we might first think.
+While some might assume this is just to catch the eye of a browsing angler, the fishing line color and the color and pattern of lures have a much more significant impact on the bite than we might first think.

 In fact, the impact of color on fishing is one of the most hotly debated topics among anglers.
-The big question many wonder is whether the color choice of lures and lines truly has an effect on fishing results; so let’s take a closer look and see what is actually the truth on the matter.
+The big question many ask is whether the color choice of lures and lines truly has an effect on fishing results.
+So let’s take a closer look and see what is actually the truth on the matter.

 So… Can Fish See Colors?

 Perhaps the first question we need to answer is whether fish actually see colors.
 Simply put, yes, most fish can.